Sahil-Rabani/Resource_Sharing_Platform/README.md

 # Resource_Sharing_Platform
 Resource_Sharing_Platform is a platform where people can share there resource with others, without any problem.
-Platfrom use area code to generate request for all users in same area code and If someone want to help they send there message to requested user, and the helper request details send to user.
+Platform use area code to generate request for all users in same area code and If someone want to help they send there message to requested user, and the helper request details send to user.

-Detals send to requested user:-
+Details send to requested user:-
 Message from helper.
 Helper name.
 Helper Phone number.